VeselinNedyalkov/Console-games/TicTacToe/readme.txt

-TicTackToe a console game made on Chasr as training for OOP .
+TicTackToe a console game made on C# as training for OOP .